seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 Have you the need for such an app?
 Suggestions or remarks?
 I'd love to hear from you.
 If you have feature requests, I'll do my best to add them!
 [Email me](mailto:analysis@exploreyourdata.com) or [say hi on Twitter](https://twitter.com/seinecle)!

 ## Where to find the BWS task when it will go live?
-It will be hosted on[Nocode functions](https://nocodefunctions.com), which is the platform I develop for all my research apps.
+It will be hosted on [Nocode functions](https://nocodefunctions.com), which is the platform I develop for all my research apps.
 I hope to have it live by January 2022.

 ------